 In the media

-We are proud to have been featured several times in local and province-wide media during our very first year of production.
+We are proud to have been featured several times in local and province-wide media during our first two years of production.

 To learn more about the farm, David, the entrepreneurship award we won, and our choice to rent the land we farm, check out the following radio, newspaper, and magazine features (all in French).